TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Check/Index.rst

          cols

    Datatype
-         integer
+         integer/string

    Description
-         How many columns the checkbox array are shown in.
+         In how many columns the checkboxes will be shown.

+         Allowed values are 1, 2, 3, 4, 6 or ``inline``, 1 being default.

          Range is 1-31, 1 being default.